sigp/lighthouse/book/src/api-lighthouse.md

 	beacon node are ready for block production.
 	- This value might be set to
 	`false` whilst `eth1_node_sync_status_percentage == 100.0` if the beacon
-	node is still build its internal cache.
+	node is still building its internal cache.
 	- This value might be set to `true` whilst `eth1_node_sync_status_percentage < 100.0` since the cache only cares about blocks a certain distance behind the head.